|

 to be locked to the universal GPS standard, using an inexpensive receiver.
 This

 is especially suitable for SFN implementation.
+MICROWAVE LINKS We also deliver a very cost

 effective range of Microwave Links which can be adapted for either fixed or

 portable use at frequencies which range from 1.5 GHz to 24 GHz.
+Digital Links for transporting digitally modulated signals;

 those using QPSK (Quadrature Phase Shift Keying) or QAM (Quadrature Amplitude